Paper Trading

 - Euphoria Trading

-The main one, according to them, is the sense of euphoria paper trade can give.
+The main one, according to them, is the sense of euphoria that paper trading can give.
 Since there is no real money being used, traders can take risks that they otherwise wouldn’t, thus expanding their profits.
 A case of money loss, on the other hand, is often not taken very seriously since, it’s not real money that’s being lost.
 There is another disadvantage; since it’s not their money they are trading with, they won’t always follow the market and respond as they would if it was their own money.

 - Delayed Data